10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 5) Wheelchair

-Upon discharge from the skilled nursing facility, my mother went home in a collapsible wheel chair with the detachable footrests.
+Upon discharge from the skilled nursing facility, my mother went home in a collapsible wheelchair with detachable footrests.
 There was no out-of-pocket cost.

 Medical Devices with an Insurance Copay